redis/docs/content/operate/kubernetes/upgrade/openshift-cli.md

 ### RHEL9-compatible modules

 Upgrading to Redis operator version 7.8.2-6 involves migrating your Redis Enterprise nodes to RHEL9 from either Ubuntu 18 or RHEL8.
-If your databases use modules, you need to manually install modules compatibile with RHEL9.
+If your databases use modules, you need to manually install modules compatible with RHEL9.

 To see which modules you have installed, run: